 We have a number of provisions and interventions that we offer in school to support mental health and wellbeing and in turn, engagement in learning.
-As you may also be aware, this year at Holy Trinity, we have started a year long project with a focus on mental health and boosting self-esteem across the school.

 Self-esteem can help a person to succeed in what they put their mind to.
 Click here for advice from Young Minds for how to make a difference to your child’s self-esteem.

 As part of our whole school approach to mental health, we work closely with the Mental Health Support Team, now known as Thought-full.
 Their practitioners are in school every week to work with students we have identified as needing 1:1 therapeutic intervention.

 To find out more about Thought-Full click here.

 The Thought-Full team also have a YouTube page where they create informational videos you may find helpful such as:

 An overview of what the MHST do and what an MHST intervention would be like:

 An overview of what emotional regulation is and how to support it: